Mia Wasikowska: 2005–2009: Early work

 This show enabled Wasikowska to gain roles in American films.
 She played Chaya, the young wife of Asael Bielski (Jamie Bell) in Defiance (2008).
 Director Edward Zwick cast her, explaining to the Australian edition of Vogue, "Her inner life is so vivid that it comes across even when she's being still."
 Her next role was as aviation pioneer Elinor Smith in Mira Nair's 2009 biopic Amelia.
 In June 2008, for her work on In Treatment, she received an Australians in Film Breakthrough Award.

 Wasikowska played the supporting role of Pamela Choat in the 2009 Southern Gothic independent film That Evening Sun opposite Hal Holbrook.
 Director Scott Teems, seeking a young actress who bore a resemblance to Sissy Spacek, initially balked at the casting director's suggestion of Wasikowska for the role.
 He wanted to cast all native Southerners for the sake of authenticity.
-However, after auditions with other actresses were unsuccessful, Teems relented and summoned Wasikowska for as audition.
+However, after auditions with other actresses were unsuccessful, Teems relented and summoned Wasikowska for an audition.
 During the two hours she had to prepare, she watched Coal Miner's Daughter online to quickly learn a Southern accent, and impressed Teems enough to be the only non-American actor in the film.
 She was nominated for a 2009 Independent Spirit Award for Best Supporting Female, and the film received a South by Southwest award for Best Ensemble Cast.